Catboy-Riku/NyatOS/README.md

 Secure mode only allows NyatOS admin users to output redstone signal for opening doors or whatever.
 It also disallows the Guest user from logging in entirely.

-Default user logins are as follows:
+Default user logins are as follows:<br />
 <br />
 AdminUser: Riku<br />
 AdminPass: 1111<br />